9tigerio/db2rest/README.md

 # Use Cases

-## Faster Innovation with Instant AI API Gateway
+## Accelerate Application Delivery with Instant REST DATA API

-DB2Rest provides instant REST API over AI-powered databases.
-This allows AI traffic control, governance, observability, natural language queries, rapid provisioning of ML models, data sanitization, and exchange of insights and data.

-## Application Delivery Accelerator
 DB2Rest provides instant REST API(no code generation) to boost development by 30x.
-Low code and best practices are built-in.
-Engineers can focus on complex business rules and user interface development.
+Low code and best practices are built-in saving engineering teams months of effort and cost.

+## Faster Innovation with Secure AI Gateway

+DB2Rest works hand in glove with modern AI powered databases, LLM implementations to provide consistent Web APIs to deliver smart applications.
+Low code AI integration, natural language query and visualization, ability to execute tasks allows faster innovation.
+DB2Rest can function as centralized AI gateway providing governance, metrics

 ## Simplify Integration

-DB2Rest works as a secure database gateway to open up databases to internal developers and partners paving the way to build new applications and innovative solution.
+DB2Rest works as a secure database gateway.
+This helps enterprises to open up data to internal developers and partners in a safe and agile way which was not possible earlier.

-Complex, insecure and maintenance-heavy file-based data exchange can be replaced with DB2Rest.
+Complex and maintenance-heavy file-based data exchange can be replaced with DB2Rest.
 Applications can be loosely coupled by reducing direct database based integration.

 ## Easy Database DevOps and Documentation

 Evolve database structures at speed with DB2Rest DML support.
 DB2Rest provides database visualization, diagramming, linting and diff.